GeorgesTatchum/security-courses/tryhackme/search_skills.md

 4. ### Have I Been Pwned

 [Have I Been Pwned](https://haveibeenpwned.com/) (HIBP) does one thing; it tells you if an email address has appeared in a leaked data breach.
 Finding one’s email within leaked data indicates leaked private information and, more importantly, passwords.
 Many users use the same password across multiple platforms, if one platform is breached, their password on other platforms is also exposed.
 Indeed, passwords are usually stored in encrypted format; however, many passwords are not that complex and can be recovered using a variety of attacks.

+---

+## Vulnerabilities and Exploits

+### CVE

+We can think of the Common Vulnerabilities and Exposures (CVE) program as a dictionary of vulnerabilities.
+It provides a standardized identifier for vulnerabilities and security issues in software and hardware products.
+Each vulnerability is assigned a CVE ID with a standardized format like [CVE-2024-29988](https://nvd.nist.gov/vuln/detail/CVE-2024-29988).
+This unique identifier (CVE ID) ensures that everyone from security researchers to vendors and IT professionals is referring to the same vulnerability, CVE-2024-29988 in this case.

+The MITRE Corporation maintains the CVE system.
+For more information and to search for existing CVEs, visit the [CVE Program](https://www.cve.org/) website.
+Alternatively, visit the [National Vulnerability Database](https://nvd.nist.gov/) (NVD) website.

+### Exploit Database

+There are many reasons why you would want to exploit a vulnerable application; one would be assessing a company’s security as part of its red team.
+Needless to say, we should not try to exploit a vulnerable system unless we are given permission, usually via a legally binding agreement.

+Now that we have permission to exploit a vulnerable system, we might need to find a working exploit code.
+One resource is the [Exploit Database](https://www.exploit-db.com/).
+The Exploit Database lists exploit codes from various authors; some of these exploit codes are tested and marked as verified.